-SPECIES STATUS HABITAT REQUIREMENTS POTENTIAL TO OCCUR IN THE STUDY AREA RECOMMENDATIONS little brown bat CDFW: SSC M. lucifugus is found in most of the United States and Canada, except for the south central Unlikely.
-According to CWHR Predicted Habitat Not Present.
-The CWHR Predicted Habitat Myotis lucifugus IUCN: LC and southeastern United States and northern Alaska and Canada.
-M. lucifugus typically lives and feeds in forested areas near or over Suitability, the Study Area falls within Low (0.11) habitat suitability for this Suitability is Low within the Study Area.
-No signs of bat presence were WBWG: M water, mainly on aquatic insects such as caddisflies, mayflies, moths, wasps, beetles, and midges.
-Stable, ambient temperatures species.
-Suitable foraging and roosting habitat do not exist within the Study Area. observed within the Study Area during the biological assessment.
+SPECIES STATUS HABITAT REQUIREMENTS POTENTIAL TO OCCUR IN THE STUDY AREA RECOMMENDATIONS little brown bat CDFW: M. lucifugus is found in most of the United Unlikely.
+According to Not Present.
+The CWHR SSC States and Canada, except for the south central CWHR Predicted Habitat Predicted Habitat Myotis lucifugus and southeastern United States and northern Suitability, the Study Area Suitability is Low within IUCN: LC Alaska and Canada.
+M. lucifugus typically falls within Low (0.11) the Study Area.
+No signs lives and feeds in forested areas near or over habitat suitability for this of bat presence were WBWG: M water, mainly on aquatic insects such as species.
+Suitable foraging observed within the Study caddisflies, mayflies, moths, wasps, beetles, and roosting habitat do not Area during the biological and midges.
+Stable, ambient temperatures exist within the Study Area. assessment.
 It is expected greatly influence site selection.
-Human-made structures are often selected, however both day exist while the study fried. that development within the grassland habitat for and night roosts may be found in trees, under rocks, and in piles of wood.
-Day roosts provide excellent shelter, limited to no light, and cannabis cultivation will not have a significant impact on this species. typically have southwestern exposure.
-Night roosts are larger areas these bats can use when There are no further recommendations for this outside temperatures necessitate communal congregation for warmth.
-Hibernaculum species. habitats tend to include mines and caves and are typically warmer and more humid. fringed myotis BLM: S M. thysanodes are widespread in California, occurring in a wide variety of habitats Unlikely.
-According to CWHR Predicted Habitat Not Present.
-The CWHR Predicted Habitat Myotis thysanodes CDFW: SSC including pinyon-juniper, valley foothill hardwood and hardwood-conifer, generally found at 1300-2200m elevations (4000-7000ft) Suitability, the Study Area falls within Low (0.11) habitat suitability for this Suitability is Low within the Study Area.
-No signs of bat presence were IUCN: LC (Harris).
-They forage around streams, lakes, and ponds and their prey consists mainly of species.
-Marginal foraging habitat may exist adjacent to observed within the Study Area during the biological USFS: S beetles and other insects.
-Typical roosting habitat includes caves, mine tunnels, rock the Class II watercourse that traverses the property; assessment.
-It is expected that development within WBWG: H crevices and old buildings. however, the surrounding area is comprised of agricultural grasslands that the grassland habitat for cannabis cultivation will not have a significant do not provide suitable roosting habitat for this impact on this species.
-There are no further species.
-Additionally, the Study Area does not fall within the typical elevation recommendations for this species. range for this species.
+Human-made that development within structures are often selected, however both day the grassland habitat for and night roosts may be found in trees, under cannabis cultivation will rocks, and in piles of wood.
+Day roosts provide not have a significant trained by have southwestern ownesting.
+Night There are no further roosts are larger areas these bets can use when recommendations for this outside temperatures necessitate communal spacies congregation for warmth Hibernaculum species. habitats tend to include mines and caves and are typically warmer and more humid fringed myotis BLM: S M thysanodes are widespread in California.
+Unlikely, According to Not Present.
+The CWHR ninged my ens 22 occurring in a wide variety of habitats CWHR Predicted Habitat Predicted Habitat Mvotis thysanodes CDFW: including pinvon-juniper, valley foothill Suitability, the Study Area Suitability is Low within SSC hardwood and hardwood-conifer, generally falls within Low (0.11) the Study Area.
+No signs found at 1300-2200m elevations (4000-7000ft) habitat suitability for this of bat presence were IUCN: LC (Harris).
+They forage around streams, lakes, species.
+Marginal foraging observed within the Study and ponds and their prey consists mainly of habitat may exist adjacent to Area during the biological USFS: S beetles and other insects.
+Typical roosting the Class II watercourse that assessment.
+It is expected habitat includes caves, mine tunnels, rock traverses the property; that development within WBWG: H crevices and old buildings. however, the surrounding the grassland habitat for area is comprised of cannabis cultivation will agricultural grasslands that not have a significant do not provide suitable impact on this species. roosting habitat for this There are no further species.
+Additionally, the recommendations for this Study Area does not fall species. within the typical elevation range for this species.